The University uses a letter grading system with quality point equivalents.

 GPA Hours: The number of credits assigned for each course that was attempted for a regular grade.
 “Regular” grades are standard letter grades with a numerical value assigned (A-F).
 WF, or withdrawal failure, is the numerical equivalent of an F and is counted toward quality hours.

 Quality Points: The numerical value of the earned grade in each course (not shown on My.Fordham, but see above) multiplied by the number of credits assigned for each course that was attempted for a regular grade (quality hours).

 Grade Point Average: a weighted average used to indicate to the student and to the faculty the academic progress of each student.
 Since each course is added to the accumulated average of all courses pursued, it is a cumulative index and is computed by dividing the quality points by the quality hours.
-This index is used to determine the student’s rank in class and hence is computed to three digits beyond the decimal point.
+This index is computed to three digits beyond the decimal point.
 Courses taken pass/fail are not counted towards quality hours, and are not included in the grade point average.

 Sophomores, juniors, and seniors are allowed to register for one elective course per year on a Pass/Fail basis.
 Credit will be granted for a passing grade, and no credit awarded for a failing grade.
 Since there is no numerical equivalent, the grade is not computed in the student’s GPA index.